Azure/azure-support-scripts/VMRecovery/Classic/README.md

 If a Windows VM in Azure does not boot.
 Typically in this scenario VM screenshot from [boot diagnostics] (https://azure.microsoft.com/en-us/blog/boot-diagnostics-for-virtual-machines-v2/) does not show login screen but a boot issue.

 ### Execution guidance
-- download and extract the entire project folder https://github.com/Azure/azure-support-scripts/archive/master.zip to c:\azscripts\ (or custom)
+1. Download and extract the entire project folder https://github.com/Azure/azure-support-scripts/archive/master.zip to c:\azscripts\ (or custom)
-- Or pull it using git client github-windows://openRepo/https://github.com/Azure/azure-support-scripts
+2. Or pull it using git client github-windows://openRepo/https://github.com/Azure/azure-support-scripts
-- Open Azure Powershell and and execute
+3. Open Azure Powershell and and execute.
 ```PowerShell
 Step 1 c:\azscripts\RecoverVM\Classic\New-AzureRescueVM.ps1 MYCLOUDSERVICENAME MYVMNAME
 Step 2 Log to the Recovery VM created in step 1 fix OSDisk issues and follow instruction to run
 Step 3 c:\azscripts\RecoverVM\Classic\Restore-AzureOriginalVM MYCLOUDSERVICENAME <NameofRecoveryVM that was created in step 1>
 ```

-- Follow the instructions and be patient (it may take between 15mins and multiple hours [if disk repair takes long])
+4. Follow the instructions in the script output.

 ## Parameters or input
-- hosting service name (cloud service name)
+- Cloud service name
 - VM name

-## Supported Platforms / Dependencies
+## Supported platforms/dependencies
- - current version of Azure PowerShell (Tested with 5.1.14393)
+ - Azure PowerShell 5.1.14393 or later.